zivc/chode/README.md

-# Chode
+# Hugh-Mungus
 ## NodeJS Web Framework for basic SPA

 Based on SailsJS.
+The package formerly known as chode.

 >Why don't you do something fun instead of another fucking framework